 Many of the attractions of the Dolomites themselves are far away from one another, and relying on a bus or taxi to take you around could be expensive and time-consuming.

-On our trip, we went with Sixt which was located in the Venice Marco Polo Airport.
+On our trip to the Italian Dolomites, we went with Sixt which was located in Venice Marco Polo Airport.

 5. Map Out The Places To See In The Dolomites